Azure Database for PostgreSQL Infrastructure double encryption

 Supported scenarios with infrastructure double encryption

-The encryption capabilities that are provided by Azure Database for MySQL can be used together.
+The encryption capabilities that are provided by Azure Database for PostgreSQL can be used together.
 Below is a summary of the various scenarios that you can use:

 |##||Default encryption||Infrastructure double encryption||Data encryption using Customer-managed keys|

-- Scenario 2 and 4 can introduce 5-10 percent drop in throughput based on the workload type for Azure Database for MySQL server due to the additional layer of infrastructure encryption.
+- Scenario 2 and 4 will have performance impact on the Azure Database for PostgreSQL server due to the additional layer of infrastructure encryption.

-For Azure Database for MySQL, the support for infrastruction double encryption has few limitations -
+For Azure Database for PostgreSQL, the support for infrastructure double encryption using service-managed key has the following limitations:

 Support for this functionality is limited to General Purpose and Memory Optimized pricing tiers.

-This feature is only supported in regions and servers, which support general purpose storage v2 (up to 16 TB).
-For the list of Azure regions supporting storage up to 16 TB, refer to the storage section in documentation here
+This feature is only supported in regions and servers, which support storage up to 16 TB.
+For the list of Azure regions supporting storage up to 16 TB, refer to the storage documentation.